 Indexed file operations are performed on records in COBOL and operations are performed on columns in a database.
 Logically, a COBOL indexed file represents a database table.
 Each record in a COBOL file represents a table row in a database and each field represents a table column.
-Data can have multiple definition types in COBOL while table columns in a database have to be associated with a particular data type such as integer, character, or date.
+Data can have multiple definition types in COBOL while table columns in a database must associate with a particular data type such as integer, character, or date.